peteroupc/html3dutil/doc/BSplineCurve.md

 Each polynomial is generated using one or more
 <i>control points</i>, which more or less follow the path of the curve,
 and a <i>knot vector</i>, which determines, more or less, where each control point is spaced along the curve.
-Together with rational B-spline curves (see below), this makes B-spline curves very powerful, since they can describe nearly all curves commonly used in computer graphics, including line segments, circles, ellipses, parabolas, and irregular smooth curves.
+Together with rational B-spline curves (see later), this makes B-spline curves very powerful, since they can describe nearly all curves commonly used in computer graphics, including line segments, circles, ellipses, parabolas, and irregular smooth curves.
 With the B-spline curves supported here, a perspective transformation (including a rotation, translation, or scaling) of the curve's control points leads to the same transformation of the resulting curve.